preames/public-notes/riscv/vector-idioms.rst

 If you only need one of the sub-series, the above simplify in the obvious ways.

 You can also extend these approaches to more than two alternating sub-series.

+NOTE: This is describing the standalone shuffle.
+If this operation follows a load, consider a segment load instead.

 Zip Even & Zip Odd
 ++++++++++++++++++